prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 #### How to Trigger this?
 Choose a FAILED compliancy control check, Click on <code>Action > Name of the Custom Action</code> you had created.
 This will trigger the Remediation lambda function to send out an email notification with instructions to perform the necessary remediation action, to the emails subscribed to the SNS topic.

+_Sample Email Notification mentioning steps to perform remediation_
 ![Sample Email Notification mentioning steps to perform remediation](./screenshots/manual_control_email.png)
-<center>Sample Email Notification mentioning steps to perform remediation</center>

 > Note: If you prefer to use the different SNS topic for each control, you can simply add the <code>sns_topic_arn</code> variable inside the corresponding <code>“if” condition</code> in the [lambda_function.py](./main/lambda_function.py) code and mention your SNS topic’s ARN.